 800 Meadow Pass Road

 This site first belonged to the Sentous family, holders of the 2,200 acre Sentous Ranch.
-It was later used in the filming of National Velvet, starring Elizabeth Taylor.
-The ranch is now owned by the Walton Family and used for equestrian programs, most notably as an Olympic training facility.
+The property was later owned by the Walton Family and used for stables, equestrian programs, and training.

 4. W. R. Rowland Adobe Ranch House